Skip to content

 You want to increase the quality of your sleep per unit of time you spend in bed.
 Now how do we do this?

 Without getting into the super tedious side of biohacking, there are a couple of things that yield superior results for low effort.
 All those things need to be tested for yourself as there is biological variation.
 How do you test it?
 By feeling?
 Absolutely not.
-Relying on feeling to assess those things is a poor method.
-It’s like choosing the most effective training regiment by how you feel about it or assessing if omega 3 fatty acids are beneficial for you by what you feel.
+Relying on feelings to assess those things is a poor method.
+It’s like choosing the most effective training regimen by how you feel about it or assessing if omega-3 fatty acids are beneficial for you by what you feel.

 You use a reliable sleep tracker like the Oura ring, and you split test one variable at a time long enough to get a significant test power.